akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/GPO-Drive-Mapping/README.md

 ### 3. Create Group Policy Object (GPO)

-A new GPO was created:

-Map HR Drive
+I then created a new Group Policy Object (GPO) called "Map HR Drive" to handle the drive mapping automatically.

 ![GPO Created](./screenshots/gpo-created.png)

 ---

-### 4. Configure Drive Mapping
+### 4. Drive Mapping Configure

-Path:

-User Configuration → Preferences → Windows Settings → Drive Maps

-Configuration used:
+Inside the GPO, I configured the drive mapping using the following settings:

 - Action: Create
 - Location: \\dc01\HR
 - Label: HR Drive
 - Drive Letter: H:

+This ensures that the drive is automatically created when the user logs in.

 ![Drive Mapping](./screenshots/gpo-drive-mapping.png)